-Young children will see Jesus as their friend and brother.
-Of course they cannot comprehend the doctrine of the Incarnation or Jesus as both God and man in an intellectual way, but they very easily accept it.
-Stress should be on the fact that Jesus lives today in our hearts and speaks to us in the Scriptures, in other people, and when we listen in prayer.
-Also, explain that Jesus wants us to love and forgive others.
+Students this age will see Jesus as their friend and brother.
+Although students this age cannot comprehend the doctrine of the Incarnation or Jesus, as both God and man in an intellectual way, they very easily accept it.
+Stress the fact that Jesus lives in our hearts and speaks to us in the Scriptures, in other people, and when we listen in prayer.
+Jesus wants us to love and forgive others.